perltidy/perltidy/docs/ci_update.md

 # An update to the basic Perl::TIdy continuation indentation model

 The next release after Perl::Tidy versison 20230309 has several changes in the basic method for computing "continuation indentation".
 The changes mainly apply to some unusual situations, and most programs will remain unchanged.
 This note explains what the changes are and why they are needed.

 To briefly review, the indentation of a line is the sum of two parts:
 (**1**) structural indentation, and (**2**) continuation indentation.

 These are occasionally called primary and secondary indentation.

-Basically, structural indentation is introduced by opening container tokens **{**, **(**, or **[**.
+**Structural indentation** is introduced by opening container tokens **{**, **(**, or **[**.
 Default structural indentation is 4 characters by default but can be changed with the **-i=n** parameter.
 The total structural indentation is easily determined by keeping a stack of the opening tokens which contain a given line.

-Continuation indentation is introduced whenever a statement in a code block is broken before its terminating semicolon, or when a long list item is broken before its terminating comma.
-Default continuation indentation is 2 characters but this can be changed with the **-ci=n** parameter.
-In more complex situations, such as a mixture of ternary statements and list items, the continuation can be more difficult to define and compute.
+**Continuation indentation** is introduced whenever a statement in a code block is so long that it must have an internal line break before its terminating semicolon, or when a long list item is broken before its terminating comma.
+In this case, any continuation lines receive the additional continuation indentation to contrast them with the start of subsequent statements or list items.
+In complex situations, such as a mixture of ternary statements and list items which contain function calls and logical expressions, it can be difficult to design rules for the continuation indentation.

+The default continuation indentation is 2 characters but this can be changed with the **-ci=n** parameter.

-The original coding for continuation indentation worked in the tokenizer during a single pass through the file, and this placed some limits on what it could do.
-This update moves this coding downstream into the formatter module, where the entire file is accessible, and this allows the following improvements to be made.
+The original coding for continuation indentation operated in the Tokenizer module during a single pass through the file, and this placed some limits on what it could do.
+This update moves this coding downstream into the Formatter module, where the entire file is accessible with complete data structures, and this allows the following improvements to be made.

 ## Block comment indentation changes before closing braces, brackets and parens